alphagov/govuk-design-system/src/components/checkboxes/index.md

 #### If users check both a 'none' checkbox and another checkbox

 Say:
->Select [option label text] or select ‘[none of the above label text]’
+<div class="govuk-inset-text">Select [option label text] or select ‘[none of the above label text]’</div>

 For example:
->Select countries you will be travelling to, or select ‘No, I will not be travelling to any of these countries’
+<div class="govuk-inset-text">Select countries you will be travelling to, or select ‘No, I will not be travelling to any of these countries’</div>

 ## Research on this component